jhsu98/jhsu-com/src/content/post/new-beginnings.md

 - Pages have three main sections: Frontmatter, HTML, and JavaScript so it's easier to read
 - The src directory is organized as pages, layouts, components, and content which resonates with me

-I'll be publishing with Github Pages.
-In the past I've used Netlify and DigitalOcean, but I want to try something else.

 For now, that's all.
 It feels great to give j-hsu.com a glow up and I'm excited for what the future has in store!